CharlottePortenseigne/data-operations-portfolio/ecommerce-sql-analysis/README.md

-# E-commerce SQL Analysis
+# E-commerce Funnel & Customer Behavior Analysis (SQL)

 ## Objective
-Analyze customer behavior in a sampled e-commerce dataset using SQL.
+Analyze customer behavior across an e-commerce dataset to understand the conversion funnel and identify drop-off points using SQL.

+## Tools
+- SQL
+- SQLite Online
+- CSV dataset
+-
 ## Dataset
 Sample dataset built from 5 months of e-commerce data, with 5,000 rows selected per month (approximately 25,000 rows total).

-## Tools
+Sample of e-commerce events data including:
+- event_time
+- event_type
+- product_id
+- category_code
+- brand
+- price
-- SQL
+- user_id
-- SQLite
+- user_session

+## Key Questions
+- How many users view, cart, and purchase?
+- What is the overall conversion rate?
+- Where do users drop off in the purchase journey?
+- Which categories generate the most revenue?
+- Which products are purchased most often?

 ## Analysis Performed
 - Count of event types